The old Neighbourhood Watch website has now been combined with the Southend Community Safety Partnership (CSP).

 All you have to do is sign up, for free, at www.essex.police.uk/ecm and choose to receive these messages via email, text or voice message

 If you don’t have access to a computer, don’t worry.
 Just visit your nearest police station and Essex Police front office staff will be pleased to help you sign up or you can log on to a computer at your nearest library.
 This means you will have to choose either the text or voicemail option.

 If you don’t have an email address or a mobile phone number, you can still register to receive voice messages on your landline.
 Simply ring the support line on 0161 327 2616 between 9am and 5pm on weekdays – you can leave a message at other times – and sign up that way.

 As soon as you have registered, you will begin receiving regular, accurate, up-to-date information, crime prevention advice and notifications from Essex Police, the Essex Police and Crime Commissioner (PCC) and Neighbourhood Watch (NHW) to help keep you and your community safe.

-The project has been jointly funded by Essex Police and Crime Commissioner Nick Alston and from money seized from criminals under the Proceeds Of Crime Act (POCA).
+The project has been jointly funded by Essex Police and the Crime Commissioner and from money seized from criminals under the Proceeds Of Crime Act (POCA).